 The Hammer blog enthuses about the film's restoration which has just premiered in London.

-The moment where the Count leans-in over Mina is full of transgressive threat and erotic charge (one can easily see how this moment had to be cut in 1958) though the footage does not actually include a bite (contrary to wishful
+The moment where the Count leans-in over Mina is full of transgressive threat and erotic charge (one can easily see how this moment had to be cut in 1958) though the footage does not actually include a bite (contrary to wishful thinking in some

 The face-clawing scene is truly magnificent and sits perfectly within the last few seconds of the film.

 The restored version will be released on Blu-ray later on this year.
 Presumably it will also be released to the satellite and cable film channels

 Other Hammer films are also in the process of being restored.
 The first three being, Dracula Prince of Darkness , The Plague of Zombies and The Reptile , all from 1966.

 Another piece of censorship history has also occurred recently.
 Britain's only film banned for blasphemy has just been unbanned.